 We all received a unique narrative from our childhood that contributed to the beliefs we hold about ourselves that consequently impact upon how we approach life and various situations.
 Much of the time these default approaches - that we tend to resort to more when we are stressed- are not always the best.
 So what’s the answer?
 For me it is quite clear: it’s self-awareness.
 However, gaining self-knowledge is easier said than done as a lot of what we don’t like about ourselves we successfully hide (from ourselves) by locking it away in our subconscious, guarded by deep feelings of shame.

-My upbringing was probably typical of its time: lots of criticism and not a lot of nurture.
+My upbringing was probably typical of its time: lots of criticism and not a lot of nurture or encouragement.
 I can see quite clearly how the narrative I received as a child resulted in my childhood (naughty and attention seeking) and adult behaviour (not much better!).

 As a parent, a little self-awareness goes a long way to preventing us automatically passing on any damaging narrative to our children.
 The narratives we receive, and that we can pass onto our children can cover numerous issues such as: what it’s important to be good at, how we deal with making mistakes, how we express emotions, how we get our needs met, how well we feel listened to, how validated as a person we generally feel and therefore what we feel we deserve, how we manage illness, what we become self-conscious of, what makes us lovable etc. (The list can go on…..)